koide3/glim_ext/README.md

+**!!!IMPORTANT: This repository constains half-baked proof-of-concept code.
+They may not be well-maintained and not suitable for practical purposes.**

 # glim_ext

-***glim_ext*** is a set of extension modules for ***GLIM***, 3D LiDAR mapping framework.
+glim_ext is a set of extension modules for GLIM, 3D LiDAR mapping framework.
 With this package, we aim to provide reference implementations that demonstrate how GLIM can be extended through the global callback slot mechanism.
-Note that this is proof-of-concept code for showing the extensibility of GLIM and may not be well-maintained and not suitable for practical purposes.

 ## Disclaimer